cultuurnet/apidocs/projects/authentication/docs/user-access-token.md

 * **Login URL**: In some cases the authorization server will need to redirect the user back to a login URL on your application.
 This URL should point to a route in your application that ends up redirecting to the `/realms/uitid/protocol/openid-connect/auth` endpoint on publiq's authorization server, e.g. `https://example.com/login`.
 Note that it requires `https` and it cannot point to `localhost`.
 It can include query parameters and a URI fragment.
 * **Callback URL(s)**: The absolute URL(s) of the page(s) where your users can be redirected back to after they log in.
 You can specify any callback URL whenever you redirect a user to the authorization server to log in, but it needs to be registered on our end first to prevent phishing attacks.
 For example `https://example.com/authorize` for your production application, and/or `https://localhost:8080/authorize` for local development.
 * **Logout URL(s)**: The absolute URL(s) of the page(s) where you users can be redirected back to after they log out.
 You can specify any logout URL whenever you redirect a user to the authorization server to log out, but it needs to be registered on our end first to prevent phishing attacks.
 For example `https://example.com` if you want to redirect the user back to the homepage of your application after logging out, or `https://example.com/logged-out` if you want to redirect them to a page with a confirmation message like "You're logged out!" after logging out.
 Like callback URL(s), logout URL(s) may use `https://localhost` for local development.
+Please note these URLs are very stricly interpreted, so `https://example.com` is not the same as `https://example.com/`

 <!-- theme: warning -->